joachimdraeger/clojure-prometheus-demo/README.md

 The repository contains a ready to use Grafana DB which gets mounted as a volume into the docker container.

+You can find the slides of my talk here: https://www.slideshare.net/JoachimDraeger/monitoring-clojure-applications-with-prometheus-115372143

+And the video on YouTube: https://www.youtube.com/watch?v=J4S0G6iiVsE

 ## Demo Service

 The demo service compiles crime statistics for a UK postcode.
 It uses *postcodes.io* to resolve a postcode into coordinates and passes those on to *data.police.uk*.